sofiakbergstrom/BB2490/project_diary.md

 ```
 Yay!
 It works!
 I can add pictures! =D

+I think that parts of both the first pipeline and then Marc's pipeline should be used in order to check the quality of miRNA data. cutadapt is much faster than using a bunch of different tools from the FASTX toolbox, which mean that I should start with that tool.
+The contamination screening used in Marc's pipeline was a very nice control of the sample.
+I think SeqMonk also should be added to that pipeline after alignment with Bowtie.
+Bowtie 1 is a good aligner since the reads will be short.
+Many of the things that are generated through Marc's pipeline is created by using FASTQC in on go.

 ## 2015-03-17
 Uppmax is down since their main computer room's switch broke.
 That is a problem.
 We have decided to use cutadapt and fastQC for all project (like our previosly plan we had in the beginning of the project).
 We want to do this in order to see the length distribution and number of trimmed reads with out removing any data.
 Fortunately, Uppmax started to work again so we could do this.